mathieusalz/Deep-Learning-Hate/ReadMe.md

 - **--pretrain**
 Name or path of the pretrained model to use.
 Default is "bert-base-multilingual-cased", but other models such as "bert-base-uncased" or "bert-large-uncased" can be used.
-The corresponding dataset is automaticaly loaded.
+The corresponding dataset is automatically loaded.

 - **--batch_size**
 Batch size used for training and evaluation.
 Default is 16.